madanmx/GameSFX/README.md

 Take home message: Classical interactive computing with less mousing and more keyboarding!!!

 ## Part 1: Beamtime maps: Difference electron density map plotting using python programs.
+The 1ps data used for the demo purpose is from the https://doi.org/10.7554/eLife.53514

 ### Install GameSFX
 git clone git@github.com:madanmx/GameSFX.git \
 or                                                     \